-Huge cache of arms, Pakistan made mine recored along Amarnath Yatra route
+Huge cache of arms, Pakistan-made mine recored along Amarnath Yatra route

 Srinagar, Aug 02: Security forces have recovered a Pakistan-made mine and a huge cache of arms from along the AmarnathYatra route, the Army said on Friday.